aruncancode/wshsprojects/RLE_ALGS/README.md

 # Computer Science Projects

-RLEC can compress bitstreams into binary
+RLEC can compress bit streams into binary

-RLED can decompress compressed bitstreams
+RLED can decompress compressed bit streams

-RLE_ALPHANUMERIC can convert ascii strings to bistreams, for compression.
+RLE_ALPHANUMERIC can convert ascii strings to bit streams, for compression.